David Arnold Research

 Mike Pearlman.

-rejected this.
 I received the email below from the Commissioner of ASI in response to

 my complaint about Lares-2.